andreasmalta1/andreasmalta1/README.md

 🏢 I'm currently working full-time with Stargate Studios as Pipeline Developer in the VFX industry

-⚙️ I use python daily
-🌱 Learning more about and studying: JavaScript, React and SQL

-📫 Reach me asap: LinkedIn or andreascalleja@gmail.com
+📫 Reach me asap: [LinkedIn](https://www.linkedin.com/in/andreascalleja/) or andreascalleja@gmail.com

 💜 Interests: football and football data analysis